Nicholassena8190/express-program-controller/README.md

 Express.js Program Controller is a sample express.js server that allows you to run and stop programs with requests sent to the server.

+**NOTE** Express.js Program Controller is getting developed by a person who doesn't have a lot of knowledge about node and express.js.
+The updates may probably take hours or days to do, and a lot of time of searching the web on how to do this and that.

 ## Requirements: